mylsklaark/new_york_taxis/README.md

 ## PostgreSQL database and pgAdmin web interface

-A project to sets up a PostgreSQL database and pgAdmin web interface using Docker Compose.
+A project to set up a PostgreSQL database and pgAdmin web interface using Docker Compose.
 It includes two services:

  - a PostgreSQL container (pgdatabase) with persistent data storage
  - a pgAdmin container (pgadmin) for managing and visualizing the database.